-In selling, when you're trying to meet a quota, squeeze in an extra deal before the end of the quarter, or get your bonus, the word "no" is too often interpreted as a sign to run for the hills when, in fact, it should be the exact opposite.
+In selling, when you're trying to meet a quota, squeeze in an extra deal before the end of the quarter, or get your bonus, the word "no" is too often interpreted as a sign to run for the hills.

-When a buyer indicates that he is not ready to buy, don't get discouraged.
-Use the following 4 steps to overcome sales objections and move closer to the sale.
+When a buyer indicates that they’re not ready to buy, don't get discouraged.
+Use the following four steps to overcome sales objections and move closer to the sale.

 1. Listen Fully to the Objection

 Your first reaction when you hear an objection may be to jump right in and respond immediately.
 Resist this temptation.
 When you react too quickly, you risk making assumptions about the objection.
 Instead: